 History of The Submariner's Dolphins

 On 13 June 1923, Captain E.J.
 King, Commander, Submarine Division Three (later Fleet Admiral and Commander in Chief, U.S. Fleet, during WW II), suggested to the Secretary of the Navy (Bureau of Navigation) that a distinguishing device for qualified submariners be adopted.
 He submitted a pen-and-ink sketch of his own showing a shield mounted on the beam ends of a submarine, with dolphins forward of, and abaft, the conning tower.
 The suggestion was strongly endorsed by Commander Submarine Division Atlantic.
-Over the next several months the Bureau of Navigation (now known as BuPers) solicited additional designs from several sources.
+Over the next several months the Bureau of Navigation (now known as Naval Personnel Command) solicited additional designs from several sources.
 Some combined a submarine with a shark motif.
 Others showed submarines and dolphins, and still others used a shield design.
 A Philadelphia firm, which had done work for the Navy in the field of Naval Academy class rings, was approached by the Bureau of Navigation with the request that it design a suitable badge.
 Two designs were submitted by the firm, and these were combined into a single design.
 This design was executed in bas-relief in clay.
 It was a bow view of a submarine, proceeding on the surface, with bow planes rigged for diving, flanked by dolphins in a horizontal position with their heads resting on the upper edge of the bow planes.
 Today a similar design is used: a dolphin fish flanking the bow and conning tower of a submarine.
 On 20 March 1924, the Chief of the Bureau of Navigation recommended to the Secretary of the Navy that the design be adopted.
 The recommendation was accepted by Theodore Roosevelt, Jr., Acting Secretary of the Navy.
 His acceptance is dated March 1924.

 The officers' insignia was a bronze, gold plated metal pin, worn centered above the left breast pocket and above the ribbons and medals.
-Enlisted men wore the insignia, embroidered in silk, white silk for blue clothing and blue silk for white clothing.
+Enlisted personnel wore the insignia, embroidered in silk, white silk for blue clothing and blue silk for white clothing.
 This was sewn on the outside of the right sleeve, midway between the wrist and elbow.
 The device was two and three-quarters inches long.
 In 1943, the Uniform Regulations were modified to provide that "Enlisted men, who are qualified and subsequently promoted to commissioned or warrant ranks, may wear enlisted submarine insignia on the left breast until they qualify as submarine officers, at which time this insignia would be replaced by the officers' submarine pin."
-In mid-1947, the embroidered device shifted from the sleeve of the enlisted men's jumper to above the left breast pocket.
-A change to the Uniform Regulations dated 21 September 1950 authorized the embroidered insignia for officers (in addition to the pin-on insignia) and a bronze, silver plated, pin-on insignia for enlisted men (in addition to the embroidered device).
+In mid-1947, the embroidered device shifted from the sleeve of the enlisted service member's jumper to above the left breast pocket.
+A change to the Uniform Regulations dated 21 September 1950 authorized the embroidered insignia for officers (in addition to the pin-on insignia) and a bronze, silver plated, pin-on insignia for enlisted service members (in addition to the embroidered device).

-A submarine at sea is a different world in herself, and in consideration of the protracted and distant operations of submarines, the Navy must place responsibility and trust in the hands of those who take such ships to sea.
+A submarine at sea is a different world in itself, and in consideration of the protracted and distant operations of submarines, the Navy must place responsibility and trust in the hands of those who take such ships to sea.

 It is a duty, which most richly deserves the proud and time-honored title of…